 API-First Development and Integrations

-APIs play a significant role in payment systems as they connect to external services like banks, card networks, and third-party providers.
-RESTful and GraphQL APIs can be used to ensure flexibility as well as interoperability.
+APIs play a significant role in payment systems, as they connect to external services such as banks, card networks, and third-party providers.
+RESTful and GraphQL APIs can be used to ensure flexibility and interoperability.

-With an API-first approach, developers can create modular systems to update or swap out components without impacting the platform as a whole.
+With an API-first approach, developers can create modular systems that allow components to be updated or swapped out without affecting the platform as a whole.
 This is especially key for companies that require payment functionality in mobile applications, SaaS platforms or IoT devices

-Using payment software development services, companies can design secure and well-documented APIs that simplify integration while maintaining performance and reliability.
+By using payment software development services, companies can design secure, well-documented APIs that simplify integration while maintaining performance and reliability.

 Security Engineering in Payment Systems